mguellsegarra/muse-mqtt-audioplayer/README.md

     - [PubSubClient](https://github.com/knolleary/pubsubclient)
     - [ArduinoJson](https://arduinojson.org/)

-5. Set the board to "ESP32 Dev Module"
+5. Set the board to `ESP32 Dev Module`

 6. Configure your settings in the code: